 Types of Office Space

 Due to the high demand for business centres from numerous international firms, development of these blocks has been on the rise, creating a more competitive edge to office spaces in Malta.
-Business centres provide companies with a complete package comprising prestigious image, efficient support and security, innovative design and layout combined with superior technology making for a high standard offering that delivers on all fronts.
+Business centres provide companies with a complete package comprising the prestigious image, efficient support and security, innovative design and layout combined with superior technology making for a high standard offering that delivers on all fronts.

 Similarly, serviced offices have also gained popularity in recent years; these are especially suitable options for organisations looking for shorter rental periods, as most of the costs associated with setting up the offices are taken care of by proprietors, including maintenance and utilities for example.
 Many proprietors in Malta now offer this contemporary approach to office space in response to the high demand for such quarters.